datacarpentry/sql-socialsci/episodes/09-joins.md

 * You may need to explain why some are missing

 To do this you will want to use a `Full outer join` or in the case of SQLite a `Left outer join` run twice using both tables in the `From` and `Join` clauses.
 We can demonstrate ability
-`Left outer join` using the Crops_rice table we created ealier.
+`Left outer join` using the Crops_rice table we created earlier.

 The query below is similar to our original join except that we are now joining with the crops_rice table and we have dropped the additional criteria.